John Fetterman: Ukraine

+War powers

+Fetterman was the sole Democratic senator to vote against a war powers resolution to prevent President Trump from launching further strikes on Iran after the June 2025 attacks on Iranian nuclear sites.
+He was the only Democratic senator to vote with all Republican senators to vote against a war powers resolution to prevent Trump from launching further strikes in the Caribbean after attacks on Venezuelan boats in September 2025.

 Gun policy

 Fetterman supports greater restrictions on gun purchases.

 Healthcare

 Fetterman has described himself as a supporter of Medicare for All, saying that healthcare is a "fundamental human need and right".
-Fetterman's website states that "Healthcare is a fundamental human right," and that he would "support whatever path" is necessary to expand healthcare accessibility including the expansion of Obamacare.
-In debate, he reaffirmed he would vote for Medicare for All.
+In 2022, he said he would "support whatever path" is necessary to expand healthcare accessibility, including the expansion of the Affordable Care Act.

+Immigration

+Fetterman has called himself "perhaps the most pro-immigration member of the Senate" and has criticized the House Republican majority of the 118th United States Congress for what he perceives as unwillingness to compromise on border policy.
+He has called the issue "very personal" and important to him, connecting his views to his wife's status as a "DREAMer".
+But Fetterman has repeatedly expressed concern about the Mexico–United States border crisis, viewing the scale as unsustainable and calling for a bipartisan "reset" on border policy.
+This comment earned him criticism from progressives, causing many commentators to characterize it as an ideological break from his party.
+In a December 2023 interview, Fetterman said "I'm not a progressive" in regard to immigration.

+Lab-grown meat

+Fetterman opposes lab-grown meat and has supported governors signing state bans, saying he "stands with our American ranchers and farmers".

+LGBT rights

+In March 2025, Fetterman joined every other Senate Democrat in voting against a bill that would ban trans girls and women from women's sports, saying, "The small handful of trans athletes in PA in a political maelstrom deserve an ally and I am one."

 Marijuana

 Fetterman is a proponent of legalizing marijuana, calling the issue a "political bazooka" and that leaving the issue alone is giving an opportunity for another party to gain political support for a pro–marijuana legalization agenda.
 He argued that if conservative South Dakota voters were willing to approve a ballot measure legalizing recreational marijuana, Pennsylvania should legalize it too.
 He also supports expunging criminal convictions related to marijuana.

 Minimum wage

 Fetterman supports raising the minimum wage to $15 an hour.